Resident Scholar 2023 – FAQ

 Due to the nature of the programme, applicants without the kind of research training and experience that are usually gained as part of a PhD are unlikely to be shortlisted.

-I received my PhD ten years ago.
+I received my PhD over six years ago.
 Can I still apply?

-My graduate transcript is in a language other than English.
+My degree certificate is in a language other than English.
 Do I need to submit a certified translation?

-If your graduate transcript is written in French or Arabic, you can submit a copy of the original document without a translation.
-If your transcript is written in a language other than English, French or Arabic, please include a translation as well.
+If your degree certificate is written in French or Arabic, you can submit a copy of the original document without a translation.
+If your certificate is written in a language other than English, French or Arabic, please include a translation as well.
 You can translate the document yourself.
 There is no need for a certified translation.

 Is this position only aimed at Finnish researchers?